 Our favorite sleep position and mattress are directly tied to how well we sleep each night.
 The average adult needs 7 to 9 hours of sleep, but this can be hindered if we’re sleeping on the wrong mattress.

-For combinations sleepers, the best mattress must provide consistent comfort and support, no matter the sleep position.
-Combinations sleepers switch between 2 to 3 different positions a night— the best mattress keeps the spine in alignment for better, healthier sleep.
+For combination sleepers, the best mattress must provide consistent comfort and support, no matter the sleep position.
+Combination sleepers switch between 2 to 3 different positions a night— the best mattress keeps the spine in alignment for better, healthier sleep.

 As one of our most popular models, the Amerisleep AS3 mattress is an excellent choice for combination sleepers— the medium feel bed is designed for combination sleepers, providing excellent support and comforting pressure relief.

-The Amerisleep AS3 memory foam mattress is 12 inches thick and contains 3 inches of Bio-Pur®, 2 inches of Affinity with HIVE® technology, and 7 inches of Bio-Core®.
+The Amerisleep AS3 mattress is 12 inches thick and contains 3 inches of Bio-Pur®, 2 inches of Affinity with HIVE® technology, and 7 inches of Bio-Core®.

-Bio-Pur® comfort layer: Our patented Bio-Pur® comfort layer conforms to the body’s natural curves for optimal pressure relief.
+Bio-Pur® comfort layer: Our proprietary Bio-Pur® comfort layer conforms to the body’s natural curves for optimal pressure relief.
 Bio-Pur® is a plant-based memory foam where castor oil partially replaces some of the petroleum during the manufacturing process.
-As a result, Bio-Pur® is five times more breathable and ten times more responsive than traditional memory foam.
+As a result, Bio-Pur® is more breathable and more responsive than traditional memory foam.
 Because of its eco-friendly production, Bio-Pur® emits little to no VOCs (Volatile Organic Compounds).